 - Employer Assistance and Resource Network for Disability Inclusion (EARN) — Neurodiversity Hiring Initiatives and Partnerships

-	- The Washington Center — Provides a total of 50 competitive scholarship awards in the amount of $7,430 for students with disabilities interested in working in the executive, judicial, or legislative branches of the federal government during the spring 2005 and fall 2005 semesters (scholarships are not available in the summer).
+- The Washington Center — Provides a total of 50 competitive scholarship awards in the amount of $7,430 for students with disabilities interested in working in the executive, judicial, or legislative branches of the federal government.

 - Disability Rights Oregon — Know your rights and request disability-related legal help.

 - American Association of People with Disabilities (AAPD) — As a national cross-disability rights organization, AAPD advocates for full civil rights for the over 60 million Americans with disabilities by promoting equal opportunity, economic power, independent living, and political participation.